mythril-forge/homebrew-classes/docs/character/chocolate/class/cleric.md

 ## Divine Intervention
 Beginning at 10th level, you can call on your deity to intervene on your behalf when your need is great.

 Imploring your deity's aid requires you to use your action.
-Describe the assistance you seek, and roll 1d120 + your cleric level + your Wisdom modifier.
+Describe the assistance you seek, and roll `1d120 + your cleric level + your Wisdom modifier`.
 If the resulting number is equal to or above 100, your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.
 If your deity intervenes, you can't use this feature again for 7 days.
 Otherwise, you can use it again after you finish a long rest.

 At 20th level, you can roll 1d120 twice and take the higher roll.